-An area rug can add a nice touch of color, pattern and texture to any room.
-But how should it be cleaned?
-A carpet can quickly collect dust, dirt and debris from food items, pets and foot traffic.
+An area rug can add a nice touch of color, pattern, and texture to any room.
+But it can quickly collect dust, dirt, and debris from food items, pets, and foot traffic.

 How often you should clean your area rug depends on where it is.
 Rugs in high-traffic areas will need more cleaning.
-A good rule of thumb, though, is to leave the deep cleaning until the rug is visibly dirty.
+A good rule of thumb is to leave the deep cleaning until the rug is visibly dirty.

 Vacuuming an Area Rug

-Grab your vacuum and set it to a carpet setting (if applicable).
-However, take extra care if your rug has extra-long fibers.
-Attachments such as beater bars or rollers can tangle them or rip them out of the carpet (1).
+If applicable, set your vacuum to the carpet setting.
+Take extra care if your rug has extra-long fibers.
+Vacuum beater bars or rollers can tangle them or rip them off the carpet (1).

 Push the vacuum back and forth across the rug.
 If you have a large area to cover, try to work in sections so that you’re sure you cover every part.